 Spending five days here, we enjoyed great accommodations, delicious food, and some of the best Thai massages we’ve ever had.
 It’s the kind of place where you can truly slow down and recharge.

-If you want to to escape the crowds and experience the Koh Phangan’s tranquil side, this travel guide will help you plan your visit.
+If you want to escape the crowds and experience Koh Phangan’s tranquil side, this travel guide will help you plan your visit.

 Sunrise at Thong Nai Pan Thong Nai Pan Noi beach